Phase 2

 • Does the client/holding have comprehensive deforestation, conversion and human rights commitments/policies in place for all high forest-risk commodities?

-• Do the policies cover the following: zero-gross deforestation and conversion of all natural ecosystems, a clear and quantifiable cut-off date from when deforestation and conversion would be seen as non-compliant with the commitment/policy, a clear and quantifiable target date for the full implementation of the commitment, and cover all suppliers (direct and indirect), operations and sourcing areas?
+• Do the policies cover the following: no deforestation and conversion of all natural ecosystems, a clear and quantifiable cut-off date from when deforestation and conversion would be seen as non-compliant with the commitment/policy, a clear and quantifiable target date for the full implementation of the commitment, and cover all suppliers (direct and indirect), operations and sourcing areas?

 • The Accountability Framework recommends a target date of no later than 2025 to eliminate deforestation and conversion from supply chains, in order to reflect the urgency of acting on biodiversity and climate crises.
 This recommendation also aligns with standards set by several other key initiatives, including SBTi-FLAG and Race to Zero.

-• Do the human rights policies cover the following: testing for Free, Prior, and Informed Consent (FPIC) of Indigenous peoples and local communities (IPLCs), respect the customary and legal land rights of IPLCs, a zero tolerance approach for threats and attacks against Forest, Land and Human Rights Defender, and the labour rights of those working within relevant supply chain, industries, and projects?
+• Do the human rights policies cover the following: testing for Free, Prior, and Informed Consent (FPIC) of Indigenous peoples and local communities (IPLCs), respect the customary and legal land rights of IPLCs, a zero tolerance approach for threats and attacks against Forest, Land and Human Rights Defenders, and the labour rights of those working within relevant supply chain, industries, and projects?

 Risk management: monitoring systems for deforestation and conversion